dkhd/stacalc/README.md

 # Stacalc

 Stacalc is a super simple on-chain calculator application on [Stack blockchain](https://stacks.co).

 ![homepage](./docs/images/homepage.png)

+This application will run with the pre-deployed smart contract.
+If you want to deploy your own smart contract, you can deploy the smart contract located at `/smart_contract/contracts/calculator.clar`.
+Make sure to change the Front-End configuration at `/src/lib/config.js`.

 ## Features

 - Connect & disconnect wallet